roozbehzarei/filester/README.md

      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/com.rouzbehzarei.filester/)

-or get the apk from the [GitHub release section](https://github.com/roozbehzarei/filester/releases).
+or get the apk directly from the [releases section](https://github.com/roozbehzarei/filester/releases).

 ## Build
 1. Click the **Code** button, which brings up a dialog.